 We put a strong focus on collaborating with the industry.
 The industry is involved with reviewing your research proposals, which can lead to the assignment of an industry supervisor.
 During the year, the industry is invited to presentations and poster sessions creating valuable moments for feedback.

 The Master Game Technology is a one-year, full-time programme.
-The total study load is 60 ECTS.
-To give you an idea: 1 ECTS equals 28 study hours.
+The total study load is 60 ECTS credits.
+To give you an idea: 1 ECTS credit equals 28 study hours.

-We offer you a small-scale study environment as the number of students involved in the master are limited.
+We offer you a small-scale study environment as the number of students involved in the master's programme are limited.
 For questions on the content of the programme, lecturers can be easily reached.
-Besides, the programme coordinator is available to help with day-to-day issues.
+In addition, the programme coordinator is available to help with day-to-day issues.
 If you wish to discuss personal problems that may be affecting your life as a student, you can contact the student counsellor.

 After your graduation you will be prepared for future positions such as a specialist in art, programming, or design and roles in R&D. These positions are not entry-level jobs, and a couple of years of work experience within the game industry is essential.
 This master’s programme offers you the possibility to achieve these positions more rapidly by providing you with thorough research skills and strong communication skills.